incubyte/incubyte.github.io/content/blog/standup.md

 This is one reason why the meeting continues after the designated time and lasts for even an hour!

-##### Everyone addressing to one person
+##### Everyone addressing one person

 The meeting is not a project status report meeting!
 It is a sync up call.
 Everyone should address the team, not the team lead or project manager.

-Non devs or attendees who are not directly working with the team should be quiet or give their updates to everyone like any other person but never be a receiver.
+Non-developers or attendees who are not directly working with the team should be quiet or give their updates to everyone like any other person but never be a receiver.

-##### Slip in other thing.
+##### Slip in other things

 "Let me show the demo of what I did", "Hey, if you are facing this issue, then do this to solve it", "Why don't you do this?", "Why don't we do this?".